idimitrakopoulos/illuminOS/README.md

 To listen for clicks on the Flash button of your board, place the following snippet in your `main.py`.
 This places a polling timer which anticipates button clicks.
 Upon first click it very briefly waits for another click and then registers either a single or a double click.

-Following this you could execute any code required by your project.
+Following this event you could execute any code required by your project.

 For the **Flash** button use